python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/help-channel-guide.md

 Definitely not!
 We encourage all members of the community to participate in giving help.
 If you'd like to help answer some questions, you can either browse all posts in the **python-help** forum channel or head over to the **Topical Chat/Help** category.

-Before jumping in, please read our guide on [helping others](../helping-others) which explains our expectations for the culture and quailty of help that we aim for on the server.
+Before jumping in, please read our guide on [helping others](../helping-others) which explains our expectations for the culture and quality of help that we aim for on the server.

 Tip: run the `!helpdm on` command in the `#bot-commands` channel to get notified via DM with jumplinks to help posts you're participating in.